-

 THC mimics endocannabinoids that the body naturally produces to send messages throughout the body.
 The endocannabinoid system (ECS) is composed of a system of receptors that help regulate a number of important internal processes, and it’s these receptors that cannabinoids like THC bind to.

-Research suggests that the endocannabinoid system plays a crucial role in managing anxiety and processing stressful situations.³ Because cannabinoids like THC bind to these ECS receptors, it’s been theorized that the psychoactive compound can aid in managing anxiety in some patients.
+Research suggests that the endocannabinoid system plays a crucial role in managing anxiety and processing stressful situations.1 Because cannabinoids like THC bind to these ECS receptors, it’s been theorized that the psychoactive compound can aid in managing anxiety in some patients.
 Anecdotal reports from people using medical cannabis to treat anxiety, stress, and depression corroborate these findings.
-According to one study, medical cannabis patients reported a 50% reduction of depression, on average, and a 58% reduction in stress and anxiety.⁴
+According to one study, medical cannabis patients reported a 50% reduction in depression, on average, and a 58% reduction in stress and anxiety.2

 The lack of concrete evidence hasn’t prevented people from using cannabis to treat anxiety and depression.
-In fact, mental wellness is among the most common reasons people use cannabis medicinally.
+Mental wellness is among the most common reasons people use cannabis medicinally.

 Before incorporating medical marijuana as a part of your anxiety treatment, it’s important to consider the potential side effects that may come with cannabis.
 When consumed in high doses, THC can actually increase feelings of anxiety and paranoia in some users.
 This makes it all the more important to receive guidance and dosage recommendations from a qualified medical practitioner prior to incorporating cannabis into anxiety treatment.